rtmigo/xrandom_dart/README.md

 ### `nextInt(max)`

-`nextInt` generates an integer in range from in range 0.0≤x<max.
+`nextInt` generates an integer in range 0.0≤x<max.

 The dart:math severely limits the range for its `Random`: the `max` argument should not exceed 4294967296.